The Real Housewives of Lagos

 The Real Housewives of Lagos is a spin-off from The Real Housewives series franchise and produced by Livespot 360.

-Overview & casting
+Cast

 Carolyna Hutchings

 Carolyna Hutchings is the CEO of a real estate, agriculture, oil and gas company, and a mother of three.

 Laura Ikeji

 Laura Ikeji-Kanu is a social media influencer, author, and entrepreneur.
-She is a mother of two, and she's married to Christopher Kanu.
+She is a mother of three, and she's married to Christopher Kanu.

 Chioma Ikokwu

-Chioma Ikokwu is a lawyer, co-founder and CEO of luxury hair brand Good Hair Woman and Brass, and Copper Restaurant & Lounge.
-She also runs women- and children-focused charity called the Goodway Foundation.
+Chioma Ikokwu is a lawyer, co-founder and CEO of luxury hair brand Good Hair Ltd, and Brass and Copper Restaurant & Lounge.
+She also runs a women- and children-focused charity called The Goodway Foundation.

 Toyin Lawani-Adebayo

-Toyin Lawani-Adebayo is a renowned celebrity stylist, fashion designer, business mogul and CEO of Tiannah’s Place Empire.
-She is a mother-of-three and she's married to Segun Wealth.
+Toyin Lawani-Adebayo is a renowned celebrity stylist, fashion designer, business mogul, and CEO of Tiannah's Place Empire.
+She is a mother of three children and she's married to Segun Wealth.

 Iyabo Ojo

-Iyabo Ojo is a famous Nollywood actress, producer, brand influencer, entrepreneur and CEO of Fepris Limited.
-She is divorced and a mother-of-two.
+Iyabo Ojo is a famous Nollywood actress, producer, brand influencer, entrepreneur, and CEO of Fespris Limited.
+She is divorced and a mother of two children.